Last Updated on January 14, 2021

 Lesbian couples are still struggling with the law when it comes to services like IVF.
 As most insurance does not cover the cost of reciprocal IVF for them, they have to turn their faces towards other helpful means of financing.

-The first option that such patients should explore are the discount programs offered through various clinics.
+The first option that such patients should explore is the discount programs offered through various clinics.
 Most of the LGBT family building clinics have multiple discount programs that can help lesbian couples afford their treatment.

-For patients who may have a low quality of eggs, it is recommended to purchase a multiple cycles.
+For patients who may have a low quality of eggs, it is recommended to purchase multiple cycles.
 This would increase the chances of conceiving with an average low cost compared to purchasing each cycle separately.

 Reciprocal IVF Financing

-The payment plan for IVF is as stressful for same sex couples as it is for others, and determining how patients would afford their treatment is difficult.
+The payment plan for IVF is as stressful for same-sex couples as it is for others, and determining how patients would afford their treatment is difficult.
 However, there are several financing companies working in the country help couples build a Reciprocal IVF family.
 Medical financing in the US is provided to all couple types through the following financial lenders:

-Financing through WinFertility gives patients a lower than market rate for IVF.
+Financing through WinFertility gives patients lower than the market rate for IVF.
 With multiple bundles to choose from, every patient can apply for a multiple cycle IVF program at a discounted price.
 This can help them save up to 40% on the total average cost, while at the same time increase their odds of conceiving.

-Win Fertility also offers refund programs in which patients can share the financial risk.
+Win Fertility also offers refund programs in which patients can share financial risk.
 In case of failure, 90% of the amount will be refunded.

 - Prosper HealthCare Lending

 Financing IVF without insurance is a rare occurrence amongst the average middle class of the US.
-Same sex couples who want to build a family can opt for financing through Prosper HealthCare Lending.
+Same-sex couples who want to build a family can opt for financing through Prosper HealthCare Lending.
 Prosper HealthCare lending provides financial relief to eligible candidates wanting to build a Reciprocal IVF family.
 With prosper, patients can enjoy the following benefits

 - Immediate loans under $35,000